-The master can use the Stop condition to end a data transfer sequence with the AT24C64D, which will subsequently return to Standby mode.
-The master can also utilize a repeated Start condition instead of a Stop condition to end the current data transfer if the master will perform another operation.
+The host can use the Stop condition to end a data transfer sequence with the AT24C64D, which will subsequently return to Standby mode.
+The host can also utilize a repeated Start condition instead of a Stop condition to end the current data transfer if the host will perform another operation.
 Refer to Figure 5-1 for more details.